 On May 12, 2011 the Boy Scouts of America honor George Rodrigue with their highest honor, the Distinguished Eagle Award.
 Since established by the National Eagle Scout Association in 1969, only six Eagle Scouts from the New Orleans area have received this honor, the last one twenty-two years ago in 1989.

-Never have I seen George Rodrigue so excited about an award.
-He spoke, as he stood before the Blue Dog sculpture on Veterans Boulevard at the press conference this week, about the impact scouting made on his life from the beginning, particularly the pursuit of merit badges:
+Blue Dog sculpture on Veterans Boulevard at the press conference this week, about the impact scouting made on his life from the beginning, particularly the pursuit of merit badges:

 “It gave me a chance to meet professionals in various fields, because they had to sign off on my badges.
 I spent hours with firefighters, police officers, and even the local funeral home director.
 One expert was a published historian who asked me, ‘Do you know where the name New Iberia comes from?’
 I had never thought about the Spanish heritage of my hometown.
 I retained more about local history in that one afternoon than in twelve years of study at Catholic High.”